r-cz/tools.ryancruz.com/README.md

 ## Deployment

 The site is automatically deployed via CloudFlare Pages when changes are pushed to the main branch.
-The build process is configured to:
+The build process:

-1. Install dependencies
+1. Installs dependencies using Bun
-2. Build the project
+2. Builds the project with Vite
-3. Deploy to CloudFlare's edge network
+3. Deploys to CloudFlare's edge network

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-Please ensure your PR:
-- Follows the existing code style
-- Includes relevant tests if applicable
-- Updates documentation as needed
-- Has a clear description of the changes

-## License

-MIT
+The deployment configuration is managed through CloudFlare, with DNS and hosting handled by CloudFlare Pages.
+Each commit to the main branch triggers an automatic build and deployment process.